Mangos And Me

 - 2 tbsp lemon juice

-- 10 gr gelatin powder (use any type or amount that sets 500 ml)
+- 1 tbsp gelatin powder (10 g), use any type or amount that sets 500 ml

 - Crush the digestive biscuits into fine crumbs.
 Pour into a bowl and add in melted butter.
 Mix well and pour into a 7 inch springform pan.
 Press the crumbs to the base.
 Chill in the fridge for 30 minutes.